imanelabd123/SYSC3110_UNO/README.md

 - Responsible for adding and editing JavaDoc comments

 Amreen Shahid:
-- Responsible for coding Player class
-- Responsible for coding Card class
+- Responsible for coding methods drawOne, reverse, skip, wild, wildDrawTwo, score and checkWinner in the GameFlow class
 - Responsible for coding ActionCard class

-A complete detaile breakdown of each member's task are provided in the attached report containing UML Diagrams, and write ups.
+A complete detailed breakdown of each member's task are provided in the attached report containing UML Diagrams, and write ups.

 Known Issues:
 Potential issues with skipping turns while reversing playing order.